 Consumer Protection Attorneys are proud to make kitchens safer by promoting safe products, and holding companies liable for the dangerous products they release to the public.

 Due to a potentially defective design of the Conagra PAM cooking spray cans, consumers risk serious kitchen burn injuries when the cans explode.
 Consumer protection attorneys and plaintiffs have argued in cooking spray lawsuits that the vent design on PAM cans is faulty and that the company has failed to warn consumers of the fire and burn injury risks linked to its kitchen product.

-Joe Lyon is an experienced consumer protection lawyer and product liability attorney investigating the root cause of cooking spray explosion accidents for burn injury plaintiffs nationwide.
+Joe Lyon is a Cincinnati, Ohio consumer protection lawyer and product liability attorney investigating the root cause of cooking spray explosion accidents for burn injury plaintiffs nationwide.